omicscodeathon/rhinotypeR/rhinotypeR/README.md

 ##### Function 1: Assign genotypes to query sequence

-The model could be either p-distance, JC, Kimura2p, Tamura3p based on your preference The threshhold can also be changed based on your needs
+The model could be either p-distance, JC, Kimura2p, Tamura3p based on your preference.
+The threshhold can also be changed based on your needs.

 ``` r
 #assignTypes("path to reference sequence e.g RVBPrototype", "path to query sequence", model = "Tamura3p", threshold = 0.105)